shadowc/jsfusion/docs/03_Component_Props_and_PropTypes.md

 ## Deferred Props

-You can also pass props from one Component to its child Component by using special json syntax.
+You can also pass props from one Component to its child Component by using a special syntax.
 This is useful for automatically passing down dynamic data between Components.
-If the value of a prop changes in the parent component, it will also change in its child Component, also eliciting side effects there.
+If the value of a prop changes in any of the components in the tree, all of them will update accordingly, also eliciting side effects there.

-`HTML`
 ```html
 <div data-component="otherComponent" data-props='{ "mainCount": 0 }'>
     <label>Here is a counter:</label>